MP Web API Documentation

 - The parameter

-” for inventory tracking to be enabled. - The numeric fields
+tracking_enabledmust be specified as the string “true” for inventory tracking to be enabled. - The numeric fields

-are intended to provide baseline stock level information for newly-created inventory.
+quantityandunit_costare intended to provide baseline stock level information for newly-created inventory.
 Instead of updating these parameters, create new Receipts to track quantity and price of new inventory. - The reorder tracking fields

-can be updated through the API.
+reorder_quantityandlow_stock_levelcan be updated through the API.

-An existing Inventory object will be identified and updated based upon the supplied api_key
+An existing Inventory object will be identified and updated based upon the supplied api_key .
+If no existing Inventory exists for the supplied api_key , a new Inventory object will be created.

 A successful post will return a JSON object with the newly-created or updated Inventory.
-Below is an example of an inventories
+Below is an example of an inventories POST, and the response.

 Response:

-Inventory may be transferred between Warehouses in a single transaction via a POST to the /inventory_transfers
+Inventory may be transferred between Warehouses in a single transaction via a POST to the /inventory_transfers endpoint.
+The parameters posted must be a JSON object as follows:

 Endpoint: